CExA-project/ddc/paper/paper.md

 ## Acknowledgements

+We acknowledge the financial support of the Cross-Disciplinary Program on "Numerical simulation" of CEA, the French Alternative Energies and Atomic Energy Commission.
 This work has received support by the CExA Moonshot project of the CEA [cexa-project](https://cexa-project.org).
 We acknowledge contributions from the Maison de la Simulation.
 We also thank the developers and contributors of the DDC project for their efforts in making numerical modeling more accessible and efficient.

 ## References